jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 ## What Can Go Wrong

-When we observe a deviance much larger than expected if the model was correct, we need to determine which aspects of the model specification is incorrect.
+If the deviance is much larger than expected, then one needs to determine which aspects of the model specification is incorrect.

 * Observations are not independent
 * Non linearity between covariates and link function: wrong structural form, explore different fits, transformations of predictors, etc